VeerniVishwanath/BlogWebsite/README.md

 # Blog Website

-This my Blog Website made using node,ejs and mongodb And is deployed on Heroku.\
+This is a Blog Website I made using node, ejs and mongodb And is deployed on Heroku.\
 Live Link - [Heroku](https://murmuring-garden-28820.herokuapp.com/).